Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 The best way to cut-in ceiling corners in a two story foyer is with an extension ladder, not scaffolding.
 You need to know the height of your foyer in order to choose the right ladder size.
 I use an aluminum extension ladder that extends to twenty four feet.
 This ladder length has worked perfectly for all of the two level foyers I've painted.

 Use a bucket/pail hook: Bucket hooks are cheap and absolutely essential for cutting-in walls from extension ladders.
 These metal hooks allow you to hang your paint can from the rung of the ladder.
-I've used the same bucket hooks for twenty years and never had one slip off the ladder rung, or break.
-They last forever.
+I've used the same bucket hooks for many years and never had one slip off the ladder rung or break.

 Use a leveler on stairs: Foyer walls extending up a stairway are easy to paint with the right tools.
 There are three different ways to paint foyer walls going up a stairway.
 You can use an extension ladder with adjustable legs on the bottom, a ladder leveling tool, or an extendable paint brush on a painting extension pole.
 Using a brush extender on a pole eliminates ladders, but keep in mind that cutting-in straight lines that way is more challenging.